LukeyBSystems/deepstatsdocs/docs/runtime/deepStatsInstance.md

 ---

 # DeepStatsInstance
-The DeepStatsInstance class is how you'll access and modify Stats throughout your game.
+The DeepStatsInstance class is how you'll access and modify stats throughout your game.
 It contains all of the methods for collecting modifiers and calculating stats.

+{: .note }
+DeepStatsInstance objects contain unmanaged memory.
+Always call `Dispose()` on them when you're done with them, or in the OnDestroy of the container GameObject.

 ## Adding and Removing Modifiers
 There are two ways to add Modifiers to a DeepStats instance.

 #### Add Modifiers Directly
-Add Modifiers directly to a DeepStats instance via the `DeepStats.AddModifier(myModifier)` method.
+Add Modifiers directly to a DeepStats instance via the `instance.AddModifier(myModifier)` method.
 This can be used in simple cases where all you need is a few Modifiers and a basic Stats setup, but otherwise it's more likely that option 2 will be more useful and convenient.

 ### Add Modifiers via a DeepModifierCollection
 Create a DeepModifierCollection which can store many Modifiers, then add the whole collection at once to a DeepStats instance using `DeepModifierCollection.AddStatsChild(deepStatsInstance)`.
 Any Modifiers added or removed from the DeepModifierCollection will cascade into all of the DeepStats children.
 This allows you to share a single collection of Modifiers with many DeepStats instances.